 The “Summary by Object Code” tab lists the acceptable KFS Object Codes to be used for this reimbursement.
 These object codes were determined by the expense types identified in the Actual Expenses tab.
 No other Object Codes may be used on this eDoc, and users will get a warning/error if they try to input a different object code in the “Accounting Lines” tab.

 Account Number, Object Code, Expense or Encumbrance, and Amount are required fields.
-Check the Summary by Object Code tab to see how the Object Code and Expense or Encumbrance fields should be completed.
+Check the Account Distribution by Object Code section to see how the Object Code and Expense or Encumbrance fields should be completed.
 The add button must be selected for an accounting line to be added.

 Each accounting line has a Line Description field.
 Information entered into the Line Description field will show as the document description on the General Ledger.
 If the Line Description is left blank, the General Ledger will show the description that appears in the document overview tab.